Inspecting CFRP Wind Turbine Blades in the USA Using Advanced X-Ray and CT

 By detecting internal defects early and supporting data-driven maintenance decisions, NDT helps reduce failure risk and extend blade service life.

-How Does Xray-Lab Support CFRP Inspection Projects in the USA?
+How Does X-RAYLAB Support Composite Structure Inspections in the USA?

-Xray-Lab provides advanced industrial X-ray and CT inspection services, combined with expert analysis, to support composite quality assurance and failure investigation projects across the U.S.
+X-RAYLAB provides advanced industrial X-ray and CT inspection services, combined with expert analysis, to support composite quality assurance and failure investigation projects across the U.S. and Europa.

 Scroll to Top